bobloblaws93/impactify-api/README.md

 $ docker-compose up -d --no-deps --build
 ```

-This will create two running containers (the api and the postgres container).
+This will create two running containers (the api and the mysql container).
 Swagger docs are available at: http://localhost:8080/swagger/index.html, but the following routes are also available on intialization:

  `publisher data route => [POST] http://localhost:8080/publisher/data/:id/:currency`